FredLavoie/wod_fetcher/README.md

 To run the script, type the following on the command line from within the project folder:

-`node script.js <year> <month> <day>`
+`node script.js <year>`

-Each argument is either a specific year, month,  or 'all'.
+the "year" argument is either a number or "all".
 If all is selected, the data will be fetched from 2016 to the current year.